I’d like to ask you something important today: What are you most afraid of?

 Remember Psalm 23.
 The Lord, your Good Shepherd, cares deeply for you and wants to set you free from fear.
 Even in your darkest valley, you can say, “I will fear no evil,” because He is with you.

 We all go through rough seasons in life, and sometimes it can even feel like God doesn’t care.
 Yet whether your current path is smooth or rocky, God’s promise still stands strong: He is your Good Shepherd who ALWAYS cares for you.
-Be encouraged by Bayless’ teaching, “How GOD Cares for You (Psalm 23),” today!
+Request Bayless’ teaching, “How GOD Cares for You,” today!